floodwatch-org/floodwatch-org.github.io/index.markdown

 <h2>NSF Funded Project</h2>
 <img src="{{ 'NSF_logo.png' }}" alt="" style="width:100px;height:100px;" align="right">
 In 2020, this project earned an NSF grant of over $250,000.
 This award reflects NSF's statutory mission and has been deemed worthy of support through evaluation using the Foundation's intellectual merit and broader impacts review criteria.
-For more information about the grande visit <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2026050&HistoricalAwards=false">here</a>
+For more information about the grant visit <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2026050&HistoricalAwards=false">here</a>

 <h2>Collaboration with Vietnam</h2>
 Our project also partners with H/o Chi Minh City Department of Science and Technology.
 The recommended strategy is once we have developed a pilot app, our partner will convene a demo with city government agencies to get their buy in and input.